seba495g/495BrowserTool-MultiTool-Browser/README.md

 |— Crash or slow down a Chromebook from the amount of data

-|— Make a tab unusable by message spamming
+|— Make a tab unusable by alert spamming

 |— Has a build in Calculator

 |— Can turn on Design Mode to edit anything

-|— Can fetch the IP of the website your in
+|— Can fetch the IP of the website's server your in

 📁 **Packages**